Galapagos Islands - Best Time - Cost

 Santa Cruz the Main Island

 The main town Puerto Ayora is the tourist hub of the Galapagos Islands.
 It’s the most populated island with roughly 12.000 residents.
 Most tourists arrive on the little island Baltra in the north.
-From here boats are waiting to ferry you the short distance to Santa Cruz for a small amount.
+From here, boats are waiting to ferry you the short distance to Santa Cruz for a small amount.
 Busses are already at the jetty to bring the tourists to the south to Puerto Ayora.
-There are lots of boat excursions and inland tours offered all with a naturalist guide.
+There are lots of boat excursions, and inland tours offered, all with a naturalist guide.
 Cruises around the island can be booked here as well.
 Especially during the low season, last-minute cruises are on sale.
 The main street is the Avenida Charles Darwin leading until the Charles Darwin Research Centre.
 Along this street, you find excellent restaurants, souvenir shops, agencies for tour booking and cruises, hotels, and more.
-The other main road the Santa Cruz Highway leads from Puerto Ayora to the highlands and to the ferry terminal in the north.
+The other main road the Santa Cruz Highway leads from Puerto Ayora to the highlands and the ferry terminal in the north.

 What to Do and How Long to Stay on Santa Cruz